Complex Dentistry All In One Place

 Snore Guard:

 A snore guard oral appliance is a customized removable appliance created for the noninvasive treatment of snoring and obstructive sleep apnea (OSA).
-The appliance is designed to both advance the mandible and open the bite to allow for less restricted airflow during sleep.
+The appliance is designed to advance the mandible and open the bite to allow for less restricted airflow during sleep.

 Snore guards help promote a deeper, more restful sleep by preventing snoring and relieving the symptoms of OSA.
 A snore guard will not interfere with breathing through the mouth, even in cases of congested nasal passages.
 It has many different styles to achieve the best results.